Zanz2/ludum-dare-game-jam-project/README.md

 * Different kinds(mafia, healthy, smoker, alcoholic,..), for example smoker has bad lungs and alcoholic will have bad kidneys.
 If mafia finds out(probability) player supplied them _bad quality_ organs, they can demand(probability) more organs next day.
 * Each AI has its weekneses.
 For example: smoker will get tiered really fast and will be easier to kill
-* Maifa is special AI which can not be damaged and therefore killed, unless they are shoot with __the gun__ from player.
+* Mafia is special AI which can not be damaged and therefore killed, unless they are shoot with __the gun__ from player.

 __Mafia__:
 * Demands organs until 10 PM each day